|►||Middle East Home|

 |►||Department of Near Eastern Languages|

 |►||UW Libraries Near East Section|

 The Middle East Studies program and the Middle East Center seek to strengthen an understanding of the Middle East in all sectors of American society through training and research at the University of Washington, as well as through delivery of outreach programming across the nation.

 The Middle East Studies program offers an undergraduate minor as well as graduate and professional school training culminating in a Masters degree.
 The emphasis of the program is on the contemporary Middle East, and depending on students' own research interests, may include North Africa, Turkey, the Levant, the Gulf States, Saudi Arabia, Iraq, Iran, and Afghanistan.
-The program's faculty from the Jackson School is complemented by faculty from across the disciplinary departments, with particularly notable contributions from Political Science, History, Anthropology, Sociology, Near Eastern Languages and Civilization, Law, and Ethnomusicology.
+The program's faculty from the Jackson School is complemented by faculty from across the disciplinary departments, with particularly notable contributions from Political Science, History, Anthropology, Sociology, Near Eastern Languages and Civilization, and Law.
 Students also have the opportunity to work with eminent diplomats and government officials, as well as visiting foreign scholars.

 Students interested in an M.A. degree emphasizing literature and other humanistic aspects of the Middle East should inquire about the program in the Department of Near Eastern Languages and Civilization.
 Additionally, the University of Washington Library's Near Eastern Section contains a wide body of literary and reference materials.